python/cpython/Doc/library/os.rst

 .. function:: writev(fd, buffers)

    Write the contents of *buffers* to file descriptor *fd*. *buffers* must be a sequence of :term:`bytes-like objects <bytes-like object>`.
 Buffers are processed in array order.
-Entire contents of first buffer is written before proceeding to second, and so on.
-The operating system may set a limit (sysconf() value SC_IOV_MAX) on the number of buffers that can be used.
+Entire contents of the first buffer is written before proceeding to the second, and so on.

-   :func:`~os.writev` writes the contents of each object to the file descriptor and returns the total number of bytes written.
+   Returns the total number of bytes actually written.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

    Availability: Unix.